Keyboard shortcuts

 weaveffi_tasks_run_task_async(name_ptr, { context, err, result in

-let contRef = Unmanaged<ContinuationRef<TaskResult>>.fromOpaque(context!).takeRetainedValue()
+let contRef = Unmanaged<ContinuationRef<TaskResult, Error>>.fromOpaque(context!).takeRetainedValue()

 if let err = err, err.pointee.code != 0 {